Income register of Béla III of Hungary: The document

 It is possible that the Latin-language income register was compiled for the English royal court, when Béla III, whose first wife Agnes of Antioch died around 1184, intended to marry Matilda of Saxony, the granddaughter of Henry II of England.
 Finally, Béla married Henry II's widowed daughter-in-law, Margaret of France, in the summer of 1186.
 According to historians Gyula Kristó and Boglárka Weisz, it is also possible that the list of Béla's revenues was recorded around 1195 for the Aragonese royal court, when Béla's eldest son and heir Emeric was betrothed to Constance of Aragon.
+Based on the various surrounding content of the codex, which preserved the text of the income register (see below), historian Dániel Bácsatyai argued that Béla's list of revenues belonged to the collection of 12th-century English cleric and chronicler Ralph de Diceto, who acquired the data via the legation of Richard Barre to Hungary in 1188.
+The data set can thus be related to the preparations for the Third Crusade and the creation of its financial conditions, in which church institutions also took part.

 The income register was copied to a 15–16th-century codex in the Kingdom of England (folio 20).
 Jean-Baptiste Colbert bought the codex around 1680 and it (under the reference number Latin 6238) subsequently became part of the collection of the Bibliothèque nationale de France.
+After identifications in auction catalogues, historian Dániel Bácsatyai determined that, in fact, Colbert's namesake son bought the codex in 1687, along with several other pieces from the library of William Cecil, 1st Baron Burghley and his descendants, which was being auctioned in London.
+The French royal library (predecessor of BnF) acquired the Colberts' library in 1732.

 For the Hungarian historiography, the text was discovered and copied by royal chamberlain Count János Waldstein-Wartenberg in 1824.
 With his permission, legal historians Alajos Mednyánszky and György Bartal published the document, which was also included the collection of charters in the monumental work of archivist György Fejér.
+The manuscript was discovered and published by several travelers and researchers (for instance, Albert Volstán Berzeviczy and Ferenc Tessedik) independently of each other in the first half of the 19th century, but Fejér's edition, which was laden with numerous errors, became authoritative after Stephan Endlicher published it in his collection of texts Rerum Hungaricarum monumenta Arpadiana in 1849.